 Lastly, print it out and prepare the blank templates for the class.

 To start, students can talk about travel spots that they have been to and have a short discussion about what they saw, what they did, and who they went with etc. Also, you could show some pictures of actual travel destinations to get them interested in the topic as well as they talk.

 Next, show them the blank postcard templates and let them know that they are going to write a postcard to a friend.
 Tell them that they can choose any destination in the world to write from.

 Optionally, you may want to show them some sample postcards that people have written.
 There are lots of resources online and especially on sites like Pinterest.
 Using authentic materials like these can demonstrate other cultural elements and informal writing styles that are typical in postcards.

-Then, on the other side of the paper, have them write the address of their friend on the lines.
-Depending on the class level, you may want to show some sample addresses for how to structure the information properly.
+On the other side of the paper, students should write the address of their friend on the lines.
+Additionally, depending on the class level, you may want to show some sample addresses for how to structure the information properly.

 After filling out the addresses, tell the class to write their letter to their friend on the postcard.
 Show them a postcard writing sample and types of information to include if you wish so that they have a rough template to follow.
 Remember to give them a time limit to complete the letter.

 Monitor the students as they write and help with questions.
 Offer suggestions if any students are having difficulty.